danielkirwan/danielkirwan/README.md

 I am a gameplay programmer at Halfbrick Studios.
 Recently released Age of Zombies, TapKO, Colossatron Cosmis Crisis, and Magic Brick Wars for both iOS and Android devices.

+I have two years professional experience with Unity and C#.
+I am currently working on a new game in my spare time which will be out later this year on Steam.

 ---
 ### Main language
 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=csharp&logoColor=white)